COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 </div>

 <div style="text-align: justify">
 As our measure of mobility, we employed the radius of gyration[<a href="http://www.nature.com/articles/nature06958">3</a>] which provides an indication of the characteristic distance travelled by a person during a given time period.
 To define our baseline, we applied the median radius of gyration in the period aforementioned.
-For simplification purposed, from now on we will use the term “degree of mobility” instead of "radius of gyration". **Figure 2** depicts the evolution of the degree of mobility in the UK.
-In **Figure 2**, the Mobility Activity represents the percentage of user mobility with respect to the baseline; a value of 100% indicates that the mobility is the same as the baseline, whereas lower values of mobility activity represent a reduction in the mobility in that area.
+For simplification purposed, from now on we will use the term “degree of mobility” instead of "radius of gyration". <strong>Figure 2</strong> depicts the evolution of the degree of mobility in the UK.
+In <strong>Figure 2</strong>, the Mobility Activity represents the percentage of user mobility with respect to the baseline; a value of 100% indicates that the mobility is the same as the baseline, whereas lower values of mobility activity represent a reduction in the mobility in that area.
 Values higher than 100% are not reported since they are not one of the interests of this analysis.
 </div>

 <div style="text-align: justify">
-As indicated earlier, this report focuses on variations in human mobility as a function of socioeconomic status but also looking at specific periods in the last two months of the pandemic. **Figure 2** gives us a general overview of mobility patterns for the entire UK.
+As indicated earlier, this report focuses on variations in human mobility as a function of socioeconomic status but also looking at specific periods in the last two months of the pandemic. <strong>Figure 2</strong> gives us a general overview of mobility patterns for the entire UK.
 This general view demonstrates a clear change in patterns which we explored in our <a href="https://github.com/COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/blob/master/First-report.md">First Report</a>.
 Yet, this figure also shows us a stabilisation in the mobility restrictions and an increase starting in P3.
 However, the figure does _not_ show how each different socioeconomic groups compare to these general patterns, that is, do lockdown restrictions affect (or are implemented by) socioeconomic groups differently?
 </div>

 <br>